ESlenders/eslenders.github.io/_pages/about.md

 <h2>The Laboratory</h2>
 <body align="justify">
-We're based at the Center for Human Technology at the [Italian Institute of Technology](https://iit.it).
+We're based at the Center for Human Technology at the [Istituto Italiano di Tecnologia](https://iit.it).